 Though every season has its own charm, Spring is always more lively and colorful.
-One of the best countries to experience these colors would be the Netherlands!
-They are the largest exporters of Tulips and if visited in spring, charming tulip fields can be seen across the country.
+One of the best countries to experience spring colors would be the Netherlands!
+If visited in spring, charming tulip fields can be seen across the country.
 Keukenhof, being famed as one of the largest gardens in the world, is the most visited tulip garden in Holland.

 You may also like : Hallerbos : Belgium’s Beautiful Bluebell forest

 Keukenhof was my dream destination from very long time.
 In last spring, we could finally fly to the Netherlands to witness this spectacular moment.
 We arrived at Keukenhof early in the morning.
 Even before entering the garden, just beside the entrance, there were long rows of tulips waving at us.